fynnwilliam/news_ticker/README.md

 # Optional - Go to the build directory to run the app
 $ cd build
 ```

 and to run the program, you may pass arguments directly to the binary

 `$ ./slide message to be displayed`

 Kindly replace __*message to be displayed*__ with  the actual message you want to show.
-or run it with no arguments to display the default message
+You may also run it with no arguments to display the default message

 `$ ./slide`